Learn more about the history, the research, and the team behind THIS WAY UP

 The Anxiety Disorders Clinic provides assessment and treatment for Social Phobia, Panic Disorder and Agoraphobia, Obsessive Compulsive Disorder, Generalized Anxiety Disorder, Body Dysmorphic Disorder, Specific Phobia and Depression.
 Treatment programs are conducted over the internet, or on individual face-to-face bases.

-Our original set of programs included 20 courses on treatment and education courses.
-These included treatment courses for Panic, Depression, Social Phobia and Generalised Anxiety Disorder; educational courses for Alcohol Abuse, Arthritis, Asthma, Cancer, Diabetes, Heart Failure and Incontinence; and courses for dementia carers and for adolescents with emotional and substance use difficulties.
+Our original set of programs included treatment programs for Panic, Depression, Social Phobia and Generalised Anxiety Disorder; educational programs for Alcohol Abuse, Arthritis, Asthma, Cancer, Diabetes, Heart Failure and Incontinence; and programs for dementia carers and for adolescents with emotional and substance use difficulties.

-The design brief was for courses that were interesting to patients, to improve self-management (and hopefully be a better substitute for information sheets).
+The design brief was for programs that were interesting to patients, to improve self-management (and hopefully be a better substitute for information sheets).

 In 2009, Climate was officially launched to all clinicians in Australia and re-named ‘CRUfADclinic’, recognising our origins as a virtual clinic from a research unit (CRUfAD).
 Over the years, CRUfADclinic made several changes.

-We focused on what we do best, in lessening anxiety and depression, and removed our educational and courses for carers.
+We focused on what we do best, in lessening anxiety and depression, and removed our educational and programs for carers.

-We conducted many randomized control trials to identify the most effective program, and developed new courses under our new name.
+We conducted many randomized control trials to identify the most effective program, and developed new programs under our new name.

 In 2012, we changed our name to THIS WAY UP.
-Our new name encapsulates the aim of our courses, the effectiveness of our courses, and our optimism.
+Our new name encapsulates the aim of our programs, the effectiveness of our programs, and our optimism.

-Today, THIS WAY UP continues to provide innovative, fun, and effective courses on anxiety and depressive disorders.
+Today, THIS WAY UP continues to provide innovative, fun, and effective programs on anxiety and depressive disorders.